mitsuba-renderer/mitsuba3/README.md

    light paths in parallel.

 4. Yet another type of transformation rewrites physical aspects of the
-   simulation: Mitsuba can be used as a monochromatic, RGB-based, or spectral renderer.
-If desired, each variant can optionally account for the effects of polarization.
+   simulation: Mitsuba can be used as a monochromatic renderer, RGB-based renderer, or spectral renderer.
+Each variant can optionally account for the effects of polarization if desired.

-In addition to the above transformations, there are several other noteworthy
+In addition to the above transformations, there are several other noteworthy changes:
-changes:

 1. Mitsuba 2 provides very fine-grained Python bindings to essentially every function thanks to [pybind11](https://github.com/pybind/pybind11).
 This